*This post was updated for accuracy in December 2020.

 It’s still useful to know who your real-life competitors are, though, because it will help you understand the entire landscape of your industry.

-2. Find Competitors’ Websites with Keyword Research
+Step 2: Find Competitors’ Websites with Keyword Research

 Start a Seed List of Keywords